rapid7/javascript-style-guide/README.md

 ## Classes

-  > NOTE: Classes are generally discouraged, as functional composition is the vastly preferred approach.
+  > NOTE: Except for React class components, the use of classes are generally discouraged, as functional composition is the vastly preferred approach.
 If you must use a class, these are general guidelines for working with them, however you should attempt to solve the problem in a more functional way if possible.

   - [9.1](#9.1) <a name='9.1'></a> Always use `class`.
 Avoid manipulating `prototype` directly.